A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Mathematical model

+Finally, we note that our (M.P.'s) personal observation (without quantifying it) from field work is that typically fire blight exists in some particular area of the orchard, often along a single row of trees or in a corner, and that it is not randomly occurring throughout the orchard, as one might expect if each tree is equally likely to come in contact with the pathogen.
+This too serves as a source of motivation for considering a spatial model of fire blight spread.

+\item We assume that we can characterize the bacteria in the orchard into two states.
+The first is the bacterial population existing on a susceptible location within the floral cup, and the second is the bacterial population living within the secreted ooze outside of the floral cup.
+With regards to the ooze, we are assuming that as long as it is present, it can be transported and used to infect hosts.
+Implicitly, we are thus assuming that the ooze does not dry up and become inaccessible for insects to spread.

+We also assume that the hosts of this disease model, open blossoms, can be categorized as either susceptible to the disease, infected and infectious through the production of ooze, or removed (meaning dead).

+\item We make the assumption that the host population is initially distributed evenly across the spatial domain.
+One could argue that the more accurate representation of the host population is one that is patchy in space, with clusters of the host existing at random points throughout the domain.
+However, we assume here that blossoms are dense enough in an orchard such that we take an average number of blossoms at each point in space without losing biological relevancy.
+This might be a reasonable assumption that approximates the situation in many industrial orchards well.

-\begin{enumerate}[label=(A{{\arabic*}})] \item The growth of epiphytic bacteria is dependent on the current size of the bacterial population and the amount of resources available for consumption.
-We assume the resources available for consumption are a product of the cluster's health such that as more flowers in the cluster die, the bacterial population also dies out, but that infected and susceptible flowers provide the same amount of resources for the bacteria to survive.
-Also, we assume that even in a cluster of completely dead flowers, there can still exist some small population of the pathogen.
+\item The growth of the pathogen within the floral cup is dependent on the current size of the bacterial population and the amount of resources available for consumption.
+We assume that the amount of resources available for consumption is dependent on the health of the flower, such that as the flower begins to die, the amount of resources available for consumption decline.
+We further assume that when all flowers are dead at a particular location, there can still exist some small, possibly dormant, population of the pathogen.

-\item The production and secretion of ooze from a cluster of flowers is a function of the number of flowers currently infectious.
-We denote this function as $h(I(x,t))$.
+\item We assume that the production and secretion of ooze is a function of the number of flowers currently infected.